progrium/topframe/README.md

 To start it and show the demo webpage overlay, run `topframe agent`.
 This will also:

 * create a `~/.topframe` directory with a demo `index.html` used for the overlay
-* add a menu bar extra (🔲) to control Topframe
 * watch for file changes in `~/.topframe` to trigger a page reload
+* add a menu bar extra (🔲) to control the overlay

 If you edit `~/.topframe/index.html` and hit save, changes will reflect immediately.
 If you hate the demo content of the default `index.html`, change it!
-Use `Show Source...` from the menu extra to quickly open the topframe directory.
+Use *Show Source...* from the menu extra to quickly open your topframe directory.

 ### Launching on Startup

-Topframe works with `launchd` to run as a startup agent.
+Topframe works with `launchd` to run as an agent on startup.
 You can generate an agent plist file with `topframe agent -plist`, which you can write to a file in `~/Library/LaunchAgents`:

 ```